AnirudhTheCyberGod/DevRev_Task/README.md

 ## DevRev_Task
-Library Management System web application
+Library Management System web application (FRONT END)

 I am not sure about the issue i encounter after deployment in vercel.
 I am able to surf to pages but the search function is not wokirng as it is expected to be.
 Please watch the demo video.
 Any doubts please ping me: anirudhkrishna012@gmail.com.
 Thanks